-The Group Four Project is a compulsory component of each of the Science Courses and usually occurs during the last fortnight of the IB1 academic year, immediately after Year 11 Trial Examinations are concluded in early June, 2021, and usually occupies up to four full school days.
+The Collaborative Science Project (CSP) is a compulsory interdisciplinary component of each of the Science Courses, that allows students to explore real-world problems integrating the procedural and conceptual knowledge acquired throughout their studies, and helps students develop soft skills such as team building, negotiation and leadership. usually occurs during the last fortnight of the IB1 academic year, immediately after Year 11 Trial Examinations are concluded in early June, 2024, and usually occupies up to two full school days.